SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-route-and-transform.md

     !!!
 Info
         See the [Install Micro Integrator for VS Code]({{base_path}}/develop/mi-for-vscode/install-wso2-mi-for-vscode/) documentation to learn how to install Micro Integrator for VS Code.

-2. You must have completed the **Develop an API service** tutorial under **Build your first integration** before proceeding.
-Start the [Develop an API service]({{base_path}}/get-started/build-first-integration/first-integration-api-service/)  tutorial if you haven’t completed it yet.
+2. You must have completed the **Develop an Integration API** tutorial under **Build your first integration** before proceeding.
+Start the [Develop an Integration API]({{base_path}}/get-started/build-first-integration/first-integration-api-service/)  tutorial if you haven’t completed it yet.

-Follow the instructions below to modify the API service to call an HTTP endpoint and dynamically build a payload.
+Follow the instructions below to modify the API to call an HTTP endpoint and dynamically build a payload.

 ## What you'll learn